-Ultimately, Helsinn decided that to balance the documented concerns about efficacy and stability, it would take two different dosages and concentration levels into its set of "safety and efficacy protocols" for Phase III clinical testing designated as follows:
+Ultimately, Helsinn decided that to balance the documented concerns about efficacy and stability, it would take two different dosages and concentration levels into its Phase III trials for CINV.
+(See id. at 119.)
+On April 7, 2000, it submitted to the FDA a set of "safety and efficacy protocols" for Phase III clinical testing designated as follows: